The Dominance Controversy

 A Different Type of Perspective

-Two of these are parodies.
-They are included not to mock a specific person, but to provide a different perspective on the techniques.
+A bit of humor to provide a different perspective on the Millan techniques.